sled-rs/sled-rs.github.io/README.md

 * cpu-scalable lock-free implementation
 * SSD-optimized log-structured storage
 * prefix encoded keys reducing the storage cost of complex keys

-# goals

-1. don't make the user think. the interface should be obvious.
-1. don't surprise users with performance traps.
-1. don't wake up operators. bring reliability techniques from academia into real-world practice.
-1. don't use so much electricity. our data structures should play to modern hardware's strengths.

 # references